1. What is medullary breast cancer?

 4. Treatment for medullary breast cancer

-As with all types of breast cancer, the treatments you’re offered will depend on the features of the medullary breast cancer (such as size, grade, hormone receptor status and HER2 status).
+The treatments you’re offered will depend on the features of the medullary breast cancer such as its:

 Treatment aims to remove the cancer and reduce the risk of it coming back or spreading to other parts of the body.